 - Subscriptions provide the ability to track changes in the system as they occur

-I will not spend a lot of time explaining GraphQL and GraphiQL so if you are interested in learning more and even trying it out for yourself, there are a lot of public GraphiQL instances out there to play with.
+I will not spend a lot of time explaining GraphQL, so if you are interested in learning more and even trying it out for yourself, there are a lot of public GraphiQL instances out there to play with.
 For example, I have enjoyed learning more by using the GitHub GraphQL API but there are many more you can find from this link from APIs.guru.

 Finding and Exploring Objects

-Above, I discussed how Ensemble will consolidate and organize data from other systems using a common object model, for example a virtual machine.
-These objects are referred to as “entities” within Ensemble.
+Above, I discussed how Aria Graph consolidates and organizes data from other systems using a common object model.
+The inventory objects are referred to as “entities” within Aria Graph.

-Above I can see the unique ID assign to this virtual machine in each of the vRealize services.
-But what is great is that I do not actually need to know those IDs to get information about the virtual machines from each service.
-I can do that solely with the Ensemble entity ID.
+The best part is that I do not actually need to know those unique IDs to get information about the virtual machines from each Aria service.
+I can do that directly with the Aria Graph API.

-For example, assume I want to know the CPU usage from vRealize Operations for this virtual machine.
+For example, assume I want to know the CPU usage from Aria Operations for some virtual machines.
 I can form a query like this:

-Now let us look at how you can perform actions on entities with the API.
+Now let us look at how you can perform actions on entities with the Aria Graph API.

 Taking Action with Mutations